Projects

 Supporting climate-resilient development

 Throughout every layer of SUED’s work we aim to incorporate principles of climate resilience and sustainability.
 Each of the projects we support are assessed against environmental criteria to ensure they promote resilience in communities and lessen the impact of climate change.
-We also employ several climate change experts within our urban planning, investment attraction and core teams to ensure all activities are focused on their climate impact.
+We also employ several climate change experts within our teams to ensure all activities are focused on their climate impact.

 Kenya